katelynrae/Documentation/docs/technical-documentation/testing-strategy.md

 ### New features

 Whilst ideally this should cover the same steps as a bug fix, it may be that some experimentation is required until a fully testable implementation is made.
-In this case, it may still be possible to loosely write high level test stubs which can then be populated as the implementation materialises.
+In this case, it may still be possible to loosely write high level test stubs which can then be populated as the implementation materializes.